prebid/prebid.github.io/dev-docs/add-rtd-submodule.md

 # How to Add a Real Time Data Submodule
 {:.no_toc}

-Sub-modules will interact with the Real-Time Data (RTD) core module in order to add any type of data to bidders and to the primary ad server.
+Sub-modules interact with the Real-Time Data (RTD) core module to add data to bid requests or add targeting values for the primary ad server.

 * TOC